imjoy-team/imjoy-hybrid-desktop/README.md

 repo2docker .
 ```

+## Customization
+By passing an URL as query `plugin=`, you can pass an ImJoy plugin to prepare your desktop.
+[Here](https://gist.github.com/oeway/d3430d88424b2397537847a709d81db1) is an example for registering a `app-launcher` service for staring up Fiji (via `pyimagej`).

 ## Acknoledgements

 ImJoy Hybrid Desktop is built on top of [omero-guide-fiji](https://github.com/ome/omero-guide-fiji) made by the [Open Microscopy Environment team](https://github.com/ome).